 If you are ready to graduate college or have just recently earned your diploma, you may be thinking about how to handle your student loan payments.
 Loan rates and costs are higher than ever, and a recent survey shows that students who graduated last year have about $37,000 in loan debt.
-If reducing your loan debt efficiently is one of your goals for the upcoming year, there are several strategies you can use to pay it off faster without creating new or worsening debt.
+If reducing your loan debt efficiently is one of your goals for the upcoming year, there are several strategies you can use to pay it off faster (unless you want to consider refinancing your student loans) without creating new or worsening debt.

 Avoid Using Credit